neo4j-contrib/spatial/README.md

 The OSMLayer is a special layer supporting Open Street Map and storing the OSM model as a single fully connected graph.
 The set of Geometries provided by this layer includes Points, LineStrings and Polygons, and as such cannot be exported to Shapefile format, since that format only allows a single Geometry per layer.
-However, OMSLayer extends DynamicLayer, which allow it to provide any number of sub-layers, each with a specific geometry type and in addition based on a OSM tag filter.
-For example you can have a layer providing all cycle paths as LineStrings, or a layer providing all lakes as Polygons.
+However, OMSLayer extends DynamicLayer, which allow it to provide any number of sub-layers, each with a specific geometry type and in addition based on an OSM tag filter.
+For example, you can have a layer providing all cycle paths as LineStrings, or a layer providing all lakes as
+Polygons.
 Underneath these are all still backed by the same fully connected graph, but exposed dynamically as apparently separate geometry layers.